 Probably not.
 However if you are unsure, our advice would be to show our course outline to your teacher at school/college who will be able to advise you if the course is relevant to you.

-For GCSE/IGCSE, students can study a maximum of four subjects, while for AS/A2 the maximum is three subjects.
+For GCSE/IGCSE, students can study a maximum of five subjects, while for A Level the maximum is four subjects.

 For GCSE/IGCSE subjects there is a maximum of ten students per class.
 For AS/A2 subjects, the maximum is eight students.